How Can I Move On When I’m Still In Love With My Ex?

-- Seek Out Counseling.
+Seek Out Counseling.

-Whether your relationship just ended, or it's been a while, a counselor can assist you in seeing how your thoughts and actions keep you stuck in your current situation.
+Whether your relationship just ended, or it has been a while, a counselor can assist you in seeing how your thoughts and actions keep you stuck in your current situation.
 A counselor can also help you by giving you coping techniques to try if you're feeling lonely or thinking about your ex a lot.

-- Go Out on Dates
+Go Out on Dates

-Getting back out there after ending a relationship can totally be scary, but you should push yourself to do it when you feel ready.
-After a breakup it's important to get out, have fun, and meet new people.
+Getting back out there after ending a relationship can be scary, but you should push yourself to do it when you feel ready.
+After a breakup, it's important to get out, have fun, and meet new people.
 Don't worry if the first date you go on doesn't go well.
 Bad date stories are half the fun!

 The first person you meet probably won't be right for you, so take this as a time of self-discovery in which you decide what you will want out of your next relationship.